SincerelyBrittany/week-3-challenge-oseb/README.md

 # hamlet.print_author_info # should print out who the author is
 ```

-Make sure that each of the commented out lines does exactly what is described.
+Make sure that each of the commented out lines do exactly what is described.

 ## Bonus
 Try creating a Cli class which can take in user input in order for user's to input blog information and author information, and create unique Author's and Blogs from that information.
 An example: